-Car Accidents Caused by Brake Checking in Texas
+Car Accidents Caused by Brake Checking in Texas!

 The most common type of car wreck in Texas is a rear-end collision.
 According to a query on Texas’s Crash Records Information System (CRIS), the state had 155,858 rear-end crashes out of a total of 455,536 motor vehicle collisions in 2022.
 This means that over 32% of all car crashes in Texas that year involved a rear-end collision.